Kanathras/TutoKnockout/README.md

 There is many steps to achieve this projet.

-Step 1 : Manage columns
+Step 1 : Display columns
 =======================

 First of all, we need to edit the model of a column :